List of Saw characters: Valentina

 Valentina is a sex worker who presents herself as a nurse in Cecilia Pederson's cancer treatment clinic.
 After John discovers the clinic to be a fraud, he and Amanda Young abduct her and make her the first subject of the tests John has devised to get revenge.
-She is lashed into a chair by her neck, with a Gigli saw poised at neck level, and she is given a second Gigli saw and a tourniquet.
+She is latched into a chair by her neck, with a Gigli saw poised at neck level, and she is given a second Gigli saw and a tourniquet.
 She has three minutes to amputate her own leg and suction out enough bone marrow from her femur to tip a scale and release herself.
 Although she performs the amputation and begins to collect the marrow, she fails to collect enough before the timer reaches zero, and is decapitated by the saw poised at her neck.
+This was due to Valentina threatening John and Amanda and attempting to force her way out rather than follow the rules.
 Cecilia later disembowels Valentina's corpse and uses her intestines as a makeshift rope to pull her phone into reach so she can call for help.